 Re-Opening West Allis

-- Public gatherings up to 10 people;
+- Public gatherings limited to 50 people;

 By better limiting the number of people who gather at a location, watching our physical distance, wearing face coverings, washing hands, and cleaning and disinfecting, individuals including those most at-risk will be better protected from getting COVID-19.
 For businesses, we encourage you to visit the Wisconsin Economic Development Corporation (WEDC) and Occupational Safety and Health Association (OSHA) websites for information on safe business practices in your respective industries.
 Businesses that do not have a safety plan can contact the Health Department for assistance in creating one.
 The mitigation strategies offered by these agencies can further support our collective efforts to slow the spread.